 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their understanding of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and almost 500 deaths annually in the United States1.
+According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and nearly 500 deaths every year in the United States1.
 There are surprising gaps in what homeowners do and don’t know about keeping safe.

 Quite a few common household appliances release carbon monoxide

-Carbon monoxide is a colorless, odorless gas that could build to dangerous levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
+Carbon monoxide is a colorless, odorless gas that could build to harmful levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
 Inhalation of CO can cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
-It’s critical to have your home inspected for carbon monoxide regularly to help ensure safe air quality.
+It’s critical to have your home checked for carbon monoxide regularly to help ensure safe air quality.